SlimeKnights/TinkersConstruct/.github/ISSUE_TEMPLATE/1-16-issue-report.md

 ---
-name: 1.12 Issue Report
+name: 1.16 Issue Report
-about: Report an issue with the 1.12 version of Minecraft
+about: Report an issue with the 1.16 version of Minecraft
 title: ''
-labels: 1.12, Bug, Unreviewed
+labels: 1.16, Bug
 assignees: ''

 ---